FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 So you may be wondering, what on earth are these delectable sounding raspberry cheesecake cookies?
 Well, they are basically low carb shortbread cream cheese cookies on the outside.
 Then, they have a thumbprint center filled with raspberry swirl cheesecake.

 You may have heard of raspberry thumbprint cookies.
 They are kind of like that, except the middle is a cheesecake filling swirled with fresh raspberry sauce.
-Yes, that is as insanely good as it sounds!
+Yes, that is as good as it sounds!

 Baking low carb desserts like cheesecake and cookies as healthier versions is always so much fun for me!
 And, I buy raspberries for our family literally every week.
 When Driscoll’s asked me to make these low carb raspberry cheesecake cookies featuring their berries, it was like a match made in heaven.

 There’s something about healthy sugar-free desserts that makes ordinary family moments that much more special.
-It brings me so much satisfaction to share a big batch of cookies, bars, cake, brownies, or pie with my family and friends.
+It brings me so much satisfaction to share a big batch of cookies, cake, keto brownies, or pie with my family and friends.
 When I get to combine multiple desserts into one, all the better!
 Especially if it involves seasonal produce.

 Raspberry cheesecake cookies do involve a few steps to make, but they’re all very easy.
 Besides, they are so worth it.
 You won’t be disappointed!